WilliamsAustin524/SeniorDesignProject_2024/README.md

 # Senior Design Project

-Simple overview of use/purpose.
+For our senior design project we designed a stationary intercept vehicle capable of detecting golf balls within a set range and launching intercepts to stop them before they pass.

 ## Description

+![Design Poster](Images/FinalPoster.jpg)

 An in-depth paragraph about your project and overview of use.

-![Design Poster](Images/FinalPoster.jpg)